David Carney: Overseas trials

-Carney's initial contract expired at the end of the 2006 season, and after strong rumours linking a move to Romanian club FC Steaua București, he was offered trials in Germany at Bundesliga side Mönchengladbach and promoted second division club Alemannia Aachen.
+Carney's initial contract expired at the end of the 2006 season, and after strong rumours linking a move to Romanian club FC Steaua București, he was offered trials in Germany at Bundesliga side Borussia Mönchengladbach and promoted second division club Alemannia Aachen.
 Despite scoring twice in a trial match and being offered a deal by Aachen he decided against signing for the club, citing "the language factor" as the main reason for declining the move.

 2006–07 season

 He remained loyal to Sydney FC and re-signed for another season.
 A shoulder injury required surgery and sidelined him for the early part of the season.
 He made 14 appearances (12 starts), scoring one goal and providing 2 assists.
-Carney played in Sydney FC's appearances in the AFC Champions League and his good form was rewarded with selection in the Australian national football team to play a friendly match against Uruguay in Sydney, and in the AFC Asian Cup tournament in Thailand and Malaysia.
+Carney played in Sydney FC's appearances in the AFC Champions League and his good form was rewarded with selection in the Australian national team to play a friendly match against Uruguay in Sydney, and in the AFC Asian Cup tournament in Thailand and Malaysia.

 Sheffield United

 Carney joined English Championship side Sheffield United in August 2007 for a transfer fee of A$125,000.
 Carney played 90 minutes in each of Sheffield United's first two Football League Cup ties, setting up two goals.
 He made his first starting appearance in the Championship for Sheffield United in a 2–0 defeat at Bristol City on 6 October 2007.
 These performances and his displays in the Australian national team reportedly led to interest from German clubs Bayern Munich, VfL Bochum and Kaiserslautern; and a £2.3 million bid from Belgian champions Anderlecht.

-Carney steered Sheffield United past Barclays Premier League side Bolton, securing a position in the fourth round of the FA Cup, with the only goal of the third round tie.
+Carney steered Sheffield United past Premier League side Bolton Wanderers, securing a position in the fourth round of the FA Cup, with the only goal of the third round tie.
 Having been rested for the fourth round tie with Manchester City, Carney scored the equaliser for the Blades in their league match against Watford in January 2008 followed by a slick finish for the equaliser at Colchester United in the same week before flying out to Melbourne for Australia's first World Cup qualifier on 6 February.

 Since Kevin Blackwell became manager of Sheffield United in February 2008, Carney was "effectively frozen out of the first team."
 In August 2009, it was speculated that Blackwell was so eager to leave Carney out of the first team that he named a squad one substitute short, despite Carney recently scoring a cracking goal whilst on international duty.